 In Minoan Spirituality, a priestess would wear a long dress with an open top, baring her breasts.
 The Dress represents the Goddess when the Priestess draws the Goddess out of the ground, in a Pillar crypt, and into her body.
-After the ritual is finished the Dress is hung up on a special hanger, as the Dress itself become a sacred object retaining the essence of the Goddess.
+After the ritual is finished the Dress is hung up on a special hanger, as the Dress itself becomes a sacred object retaining the essence of the Goddess.
 The open top baring her Breasts is also at the same time the focus of her religious beliefs, as a 'breast centred Goddess consciousness' the Sacred Breast, for her to commune with and pray to the Goddess, and also as a conduit to the Goddess allowing men to respect and pray to the Goddess in ritual, as well as forming a deep sensual connection with their partners.

 The writer Sophie Bashford says - For a woman to open up to her immense, natural sexual fullness she needs to trust a man with her heart, soul and sacred feminine core -